MariaTayo/Power-BI-Projects/README.md

 # Power-BI-Projects
-This includes a number of visualisations created using Microsoft Power BI.
+This includes a number of visualisations/dashboards created using Microsoft Power BI.

 Projects include:
 - Data Professional Survey Breakdown